Academic Program Planning and Prioritization Process

 Proposals approved for planning will be returned to the proposing program director/program faculty for routing through the current academic program approval process.

 Final Note: This planning and prioritization procedure is for all new on-campus and distance education programs.
-The conversion of existing programs (currently authorized by UNC-GA for on-campus delivery) to distance education (offered either by technology or at a remote site) requires completion of UNC-GA Appendix F and Appendix G and should be done following existing Division of Academic and Student Affairs (undergraduate) and Graduate School (graduate) procedures.
+The conversion of existing programs (currently authorized by UNC-GA for on-campus delivery) to distance education (offered either by technology or at a remote site) requires completion of the UNC-GA form titled "Request to Deliver (Existing Degree Program - New Delivery Mode or Site" and should be done following existing Division of Academic and Student Affairs (undergraduate) and Graduate School (graduate) procedures.

 - Provost's memo - 9/05/12 [html] or [pdf] and Link to document on 3D memo site